Reply To: 第四周作业:

 Even if the landlord loses the right to hold the security deposit, they may file a civil or small claims case against the tenant for damage to the property.
 However, a landlord can’t countersue the tenant for damage to the property in a lawsuit brought by the tenant against the landlord for failing to return the security deposit on time or properly — the landlord still needs to file a separate civil or small claims case against the tenant.

-• This reply was modified 3 years, 5 months ago by Lai, Evan.
+• This reply was modified 4 years ago by Lai, Evan.

-• This reply was modified 3 years, 5 months ago by Lai, Evan.
+• This reply was modified 4 years ago by Lai, Evan.

 Select the fields to be shown.
 Others will be hidden.
 Drag and drop to rearrange the order.